 GREENVILLE – Once again, Prairie Days will feature many historical demonstrations.

 Also back this year are the sorghum pressing and boiling demonstrations.
-Journey to the top of the hill to witness stalks of sorghum, grown in Darke County, pressed to release their sweet juice.
+Individuals can journey to the prairie to witness stalks of sorghum, grown nearby, pressed to release their sweet juice.
 After capturing the sweet liquid from pressing the stalks, volunteers will boil it down similar to making maple syrup.
 The processed sorghum, also known as sorghum molasses, will be available for a donation while supplies last.

-“Come check out all of these trades and all the other fun, educational, and family friendly activities at the 2017 Prairie Days festival, Saturday, September 23 from 10 a.m. to 5 p.m. and Sunday, September 24 from 12 to 5 p.m.
-The event has plenty of free parking and free admission,” said organizers.
+Community members can come check out all of these trades and all the other fun, educational and family friendly activities at the 2018 Prairie Days festival from 10 a.m. to 5 p.m.
+Sept.
+29 and from noon to 5 p.m.
+Sept.
+30. The event will be held at the Shawnee Prairie Preserve and has plenty of free parking and free admission.

 For questions or more information, call the Nature Center at 937-548-0165 or email [email protected]